lawrenceevalyn/THE-DISS/README.md

 * Also set up scrivener doc for diss itself (organize around Qs, delete things that don't go in diss project)

 # Research questions
 1. How do our current 18thC corpora (mis)represent the works printed in the 1790s?
-When we work with just one thing, or just the easiest thing, what do we leave out?
-1. Does literary celebrity inhibit the formation of a lasting legacy?
-Or only for women?
+1. Does literary celebrity help the legacy of men while hurting women?
 1. What older works were reprinted strategically during the 1790s to respond to a new context?
-1. What is the relationship between "genre fiction" and “literary" fiction?
-(Does “serious” fiction use “genre” fiction parasitically or does it have its own separate genre norms?)
+1. Does “serious” fiction use “genre” fiction parasitically or does it have its own separate genre norms?
-1. If William St Clair is weak here, how much DO we know about the chapbook/pamphlet trade?
+1. How and by whom were chapbooks purchased?
 1. something something orientalism and cosmopolitanism and 18thC Arabic literature?

 # Research Log

+## March 3 2018

+I miss doing research...
+I read a lit review today and all I wanted to do was spend the next week holed up in the library reading.

 ## February 14, 2018